You’re not alone if you use tobacco:

 - Charitable giving

-No exam life insurance may be an excellent fit for you, even with tobacco use:
+No exam life insurance is often an excellent fit for smokers:

 - Skip the needles, nurses and liquid samples

 - Purchase life insurance quickly (no exam life insurance can shave weeks off of the application turnaround time)